karmaniverous/blog/collections/_entity-manager/02-evolving-a-nosql-db-schema.md

 | `user` | Hash Key        | `hashKey`       |
 |        | Range Key       | `userId`        |

-If my query specifies a hash key of `user` a range constraint of `equal to 'wf5yU_5f63gqauSOLpP5O'`, then my query will indeed return all email records for the User with `userId` equal to `wf5yU_5f63gqauSOLpP5O`.
+If my query specifies a hash key of `email` a range constraint of `equal to 'wf5yU_5f63gqauSOLpP5O'`, then my query will indeed return all email records for the User with `userId` equal to `'wf5yU_5f63gqauSOLpP5O'`.
 But there are a couple of problems with this approach:

-- The range key values are a nanoid: effectively a random string.
+- The range key values are a [nanoid](https://github.com/ai/nanoid): effectively a random string.
 This will allow me to find a match, but the resulting sort order is not likely to be useful.

 - The range key constraint is operating against _all emails in the system_.
 A different choice of hash key would narrow this down and give us better performance.